This life-size statue of Saint Dymphna is my latest commission

-Carved in tropical cedar.
-Commissioned by Father Mark O’Donnell for Saint Joseph’s Catholic Church in New London Connecticut.
+I carved her in tropical cedar.
+Father Mark O’Donnell commissioned this statue for Saint Joseph’s Catholic Church in New London Connecticut.

 Excerpts of a Message to his parishioners from Father Mark O’Donnell,